hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modelling/2-try-user-queries.md

 ![User Mutation](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/graphql-mutation-user.png)

 Great!
 You have now consumed the mutation query for the `users` table that you just created.
-Easy isn't it?

 **Tip**: You can use the `Explorer` on the GraphiQL interface to generate the mutation in a few clicks.